microentropie/Arduino-Libraries/README.md

 # Arduino-Libraries
-Ready made zips with my Arduino Libraries
+Ready made zips with my Arduino Libraries.
+The repositories are in <..>

 Installation
 ------------